 SUNDAY, AUGUST 22

-For the first Organ by Night on Sunday, August 22, Canon Michael Kleinschmidt will offer music on the Flentrop organ from Suites by G. H. Handel, Louis-Nicholas Clerambault, and Florence Price.
+For the first Organ by Night on Sunday, August 22, Canon Michael Kleinschmidt offered music on the Flentrop organ from Suites by G.F.
+Handel, Louis-Nicholas Clerambault, and Florence Price.